J-Houghton/Oracle-Docs/docs-oracle/oracle-apex-global-ctx.md

 ## 1) Goal

-Create a page/user-specific filters to apply across pooled DB sessions and Ajax requests.
+Apply per-user, per-page filters across pooled DB sessions and Ajax.
 Use a **global application context** keyed by a canonical `client_id`.
-Query with `SYS_CONTEXT` in views or SQL, and set/clear context at each APEX request.
+Read via `SYS_CONTEXT`, set in APEX request init, clear on session end.
 **Note:** _Before Header_ and _After Regions_ processes **does not work** for pages' **Ajax** (no filter/sort/partial refresh) requests.
 For Ajax or mixed flows, use **Security Attributes → Database Session**.
 APEX docs specify per-request Initialization/Cleanup hooks; Before Header runs during page render only.